 \section{Conclusion}

-In this paper, we described our adaptive ensemble prediction to reduce the computation cost of ensembling many predictions.
+In this paper, we described our adaptive ensemble prediction with statistically rigorous confidence-level-based early-exit condition to reduce the computation cost of ensembling many predictions.
 We were motivated to develop this technique by our observation that ensembling does not improve the prediction accuracy if predictions are highly probable.
-Our experiments using various image classification tasks showed that our adaptive ensemble makes it possible to avoid wasting computing power without significantly sacrificing the prediction accuracy by terminating ensembles based of the probabilities of the local predictions.
+Our experiments using various image classification tasks showed that our adaptive ensembling makes it possible to avoid wasting computing power without significantly sacrificing prediction accuracy by terminating ensembles on the basis of the probabilities of the local predictions.
 The benefit of our technique will become larger if we use more predictions in an ensemble.
-Hence, we expect our technique to make the ensemble techniques more valuable for real-world systems by reducing the total computation power required while maintaining good accuracies and throughputs.
+Hence, we expect our technique to make ensemble techniques more valuable for real-world systems by reducing the total computation power required while maintaining good accuracy and throughput.